JosephDunivan/JosephDunivan/README.md

 - **3D & Animation:** Blender, Rive
 - **Database & Cloud:** Azure SQL Server, MongoDB, AWS

-### 🏆 Achievements:

-- Developed a charity organization mobile app serving hundreds of thousands of users across the US
-- Created an innovative Augmented Reality (AR) photo experience for event spaces
-- Rebuilt and modernized a charity organization mobile app serving hundreds of thousands of users across the US Expo and React Native
-- Designed and managed immersive event spaces for major brands and conferences

 ### 📚 Certifications:

 - Certified Project Manager